HammadFahimS/Leetcoding/README.md

 ## CodeRetrievers 🐶 🐕
-Fetching solutions to Leetcode problems like a Golden Retriever on a sunny day.
+Fetching solutions to LeetCode problems like a Golden Retriever on a sunny day.
 Stay, sit, and let's byte through LeetCode together!

 | # | Title | Solution | Difficulty |
 |---|-------|----------|------------|